 I learned to readjust the next tray and focus on my goal: just to get the glasses on the table safely without spilling any!

 We balance our bodies in many, many ways.
 Balancing skills make use of poses and states of mind to focus attention on work, yoga, aerobics, tabata, healing touch, hiking, golfing, bike riding…being with the person you love.
 You get the drift, physical activity that involves any number of exercise moves or mental positions.

-Because my work is my life calling and I continuously learn and practice balancing, I will help you help your client.
-Call me at 515-282-7753 to educate me on your case.
-A vocational evaluation or a life care plan may provide just the balance you were looking to tell your client’s real story.
+A vocational evaluation or a life care plan may provide just the balance you were looking for to tell your client’s real story.

 Call me > Amy Botkin at 515-778-0634 to tell me about your case.
 Or send me an email at firstname.lastname@example.org or email@example.com and I’ll reply to you!